tmpbci/LJ/README.md

 # Install
 #

-With Linux, in LJ directory, type in a terminal window :
+With Linux Buster, in LJ directory, type in a terminal window :

 cd server
 ./install.sh